Smoke (Turgenev novel): Plot

 Back at his hotel, Litvinov spends the evening with Tatiana and her aunt.
 He now tells Tatiana that he has something important he must tell her the next day.
 Tatiana has a foreboding of what this might be.
 The next morning a distraught Litvinov attempts to inform Tatiana of the situation but it is Tatiana, rather, who guesses he has fallen in love with that other woman they saw on the street.
-Soon thereafter, Tatiana leaves unceremoniously back to Dresden with her aunt without leaving any farewell note for Litvinov.
+Soon thereafter, Tatiana leaves unceremoniously and goes back to Dresden with her aunt without leaving any farewell note for Litvinov.
 Meanwhile, Litvinov writes a letter to Irina telling her of his break and urging her to run away with him only if her will is strong enough to stand such a life.
 If not, he will go away.
 Irina arranges for him to come see her again when her husband is out, and she reaffirms her commitment to follow him, though all her finances are in her husband’s hands.
 Eventually, however, Irina writes to Litvinov telling him that despite her love she is not strong enough to abandon her current life and declaring sorrowfully that she is unable to elope with him.
-Litvinov is heart-broken and leaves Baden on the train back for Russia.
+Litvinov is heart-broken and leaves Baden on the train back to Russia.
 Along the way he muses over the mutability and seeming meaninglessness of all things, which have all the permanence of the smoke being blown forth by the train.

 Back in Russia Litvinov returns to his estate in time to see his elderly father pass away.
 On his land Litvinov slowly recovers and even begins gradually to implement some of the land management and agricultural techniques he had learned in Europe.
 One day he hears through a visiting relative that Tatiana is living not too far away on her own estate with Kapitolina.
 He writes to Tatiana asking if he might visit her one-day and she responds in the affirmative, signaling to Litvinov that she has forgiven him.
 Litvinov wastes little time and sets out for her village.
 At a way station en route he encounters none other than Gubaryov and his brother.
 They reveal their true colors by their derision of the peasantry and their base treatment of Bambaev who, his finances wiped out, has been forced to become a servant to the Gubaryovs.
 Arriving at Tatiana's, Litvinov falls at her feet and kisses the hem of her dress.
 Here the narrator leaves the story, with the note that readers can guess the end by themselves.